faranalytics/streams-logger/README.md

 ```

 # Backpressure
 Streams respects backpressure by queueing messages while the stream is draining.
 You can set a hard limit on how large the message queue may grow by specifying a `queueSizeLimit` in the Logger constructor options.
+If a `queueSizeLimit` is specified and if it is exceeded, the `Logger` will throw a `QueueSizeLimitExceededError`.